 December 2016: I spent one week in Malaysia this month visiting Ahimsa Arceiz, Jamie Wadie and others at the University of Nottingham Malaysia Campus and Krau Wildlife Reserve.
 It was a great workshop and I very much enjoyed being back in Malaysia.
 Rather disheartening to see vast expanses of oil palm though.
 Conservation in SE Asia is a major concern.

 December 2016.
 Both Honours students I worked closely with this year were awarded Firsts.
 Well done Brooke and Alannah!

 August 2016: I became an editor for Conservation Letters this year.
 I really like this journal and the Editors in Chief (Eddie Game, EF Milner-Gulland and Mark Schwartz) are top notch people.
-It is a steep learning curve to transition from reviewer to editor, despite have reviewed extensively (75+ manuscripts).
-I will learn a lot from this.

 March 2016: Our paper on using integer linear programming to solve conservation planning problems came out today.
 I think this will be useful to a lot of people.
 I was very impressed with the turn-around at Ecological Modelling: the paper went from accepted to published within just a few days.